Skip to content

 Sean McCoy creates a more personal vibe with a full-screen image of himself on the home page, where you can find all the links and social media.

-What’s cool about this page is the top bar notification, which Sean uses to advertise bookings.
-Furthermore, portfolio thumbnails also have a Pinterest button, which makes sharing them a piece of cake.
+What’s notable about this page is the top-bar notification, which Sean uses to promote bookings.
+Furthermore, portfolio thumbnails include a Pinterest button, making sharing them easy.

 Note: Use a top bar if you have something important to share or announce.